Juhyung-L/dynamic_obstacle_avoidance/README.md

 # GNC
 Guidance, Navigation, and Control for mobile robot.
-This repository has two packages: A* search global path planner and Dynamic Window Approach (DWA) local path planner.
+This repository has two packages: A* Search global path planner and Dynamic Window Approach (DWA) local path planner.

 Detailed Explanation at: https://juhyungsprojects.blogspot.com/2024/04/dynamic-window-approach-for-local-path.html

 # A* Search Global Path Planner:
 The A* Search global path planner finds the shortest trajectory from the robot's current pose to the goal pose using the static global costmap and the A* Search algorithm.
+The algorithm is a modified Breath-First Search algorithm where a priority queue is used instead of a regular queue.
+The priority queue sorts the inserted nodes based on their heuristics, which in this case is
+`distance between the current node and the goal node + distance between the current node and the start node`.
+The node with the lowest heuristics is at the top of the queue and therefore popped first.

 https://github.com/Juhyung-L/GNC/assets/102873080/6edecccf-5511-4af7-8c7a-431e26509217